-Unfortunately, today guns and gun control is an incredibly divisive topic.
+Unfortunately, guns and gun control is an incredibly divisive topic in today's world.
 However, that doesn't change that there are millions of firearms owned legally by Americans nationwide.
 While I'm not going to get into the debate of whether something should be legal or illegal, the fact remains that shooting sports are an incredible hobby and guns are tools that when used properly can provide positive experiences for their owners.
 As a result, the trend is clear.
 There are millions of Americans who are becoming first-time gun owners.
 This makes it essential that we take a look at the safe operation of these machines.

 Make Sure You Know How to Keep Guns Safe

 Guns are dangerous weapons.
 They aren't toys.
 That should be obvious but unfortunately, accidents happen.
 I still remember my first encounter with a gun in a friend's house as a kid.
 He was so excited to show me his dad's handgun that was tucked away in his father's sock drawer.
 Luckily nothing happened, but imagine if that gun was loaded and had gone off while we were playing with it?